github/docs/content/actions/hosting-your-own-runners/monitoring-and-troubleshooting-self-hosted-runners.md

 # if the service name is known:
 $ sudo journalctl -u actions.runner.octo-org-octo-repo.runner01.service -f

-# if the service name is not known:
+# if the service name is not known (look for a service name starting with "actions.runner"):
 $ sudo journalctl -u $(systemctl --type=service | grep actions.runner | grep -o "[^ ]*" | head -n 1) -f
 ```